robrich/docker-hands-on-workshop/00-Install/README.md

 ### Docker in a VMWare VM

-See [this post](https://communities.vmware.com/thread/498837) to get a VMware Workstation virtual machine to run Docker.
+If you're installing Docker in a VMware Workstation VM, see [this post](https://communities.vmware.com/thread/498837) to get a VMware Workstation virtual machine to run Docker.
 This assumes you've enabled visualization on the host's bios so you can run VMware.

+If you're not in a VM, use the instructions above.

 Verify it Works